 Packages cannot be sent to the Orient at this time.
 When transportation facilities are available a package permit will be issued you.

 Further information will be forwarded you as soon as it is received.

 Chief Information Bureau

-His parents received this telegram from the War Department:
+His parents received another telegram from the War Department on July 7, 1943.

 “ULIO THE ADJUTANT GENERAL=

 After the war, a recovery team from the Army exhumed the POWs buried in Grave 808 on January 31, 1946.
 The recovery team knew who was buried in the grave but the documentation they had did not show where in the grave each man had been placed.

 Robert’s remains were originally given the number C-135.
 Three sets of remains from the grave were identified while six sets of remains were not positively identified.
 After this, Robert’s remains were given the new number of Unknown X-538.
 Since the Army believed they could not positively identify his remains, he was buried in Plot L, Row 8, Grave 76, as an “unknown” at the American Military Cemetery outside Manila.
 Since M/Sgt.
 Robert G. Haven’s remains were never identified, his name appears on The Tablets of the Missing at the cemetery.